johnfn/lab2/README.md

 The implementation creates a proper Hilbert Tree with insertRect.
 It has the following deviations from the spec at this point:

-* Not using correct Hilbert Values.
-Easy fix since I already have code to generate them.
 * Need to do timing.

 ## TODO